The Phantom of Soho

-The Phantom of Soho (German: Das Phantom von Soho) is a 1964 West German thriller film directed by Franz Josef Gottlieb and starring Dieter Borsche, Barbara Rütting and Hans Söhnker.
-It was based on a novel by Bryan Edgar Wallace and was part in a large group of British-set thrillers made in West Germany at the time, many of them adapted from the works of Wallace's father Edgar Wallace.

-It was shot at the Spandau Studios in West Berlin and on location in London.
+The Phantom of Soho (Das Phantom von Soho) is a 1964 West German crime film directed by Franz Josef Gottlieb and starring Dieter Borsche, Barbara Rütting and Hans Söhnker.
+It was shot at the Spandau Studios and on location in West Berlin.
 The film's sets were designed by the art directors Hans Jürgen Kiebach and Ernst Schomer.

+It is based on a novel by Bryan Edgar Wallace and was part of a large group of British-set thrillers made in West Germany at the time, many of them adapted from the works of Wallace's father Edgar Wallace.
+It is the fifth of ten "Bryan Edgar Wallace" films produced by Artur Brauner, who sought to capitalize on the success of the Edgar Wallace film series.

+The black-and-white film, shot in Ultrascope, premiered in West German cinemas on 14 February 1964.